-Figure 5: Material footprint by region vs. per capita material footprint by region 125 million tonnes
+Figure 5: Material footprint by region vs. per capita material footprint by region

 On the basis of these considerations, the Framework Convention could adopt a per capita threshold for material footprint - or material consumption - towards the goal of achieving the 6-8 tons/capita/year in 2050 - the target suggested by UNEP.